aaronshiu/mangasee-vol-scrape/README.md

 Oh, I don't host any content or endorse any kind of malicious intention.
 Just a smol' fun experiment if you will.

 # Credits
-- KCC is made by Ciro Mattia Gonano and Paweł Jastrzębski.
+- KCC is made by Ciro Mattia Gonano and Paweł Jastrzębski,
-- Gallery-dl is made by Mike Fährmann.
+- Gallery-dl is made by Mike Fährmann,
 - All the awesome people who conntributed to open-source and developed nifty libraries for the benefit of many!

 Have a good day! :)